IMPORTANT: President PW Botha was certain Colony BETRAYED HIM! – My Comments

 Nov 2, 2006 1:37 | Updated Nov 2, 2006 13:30

-Israel’s decision in September of 1987 to join the rest of the world in imposing sanctions on South Africa left the apartheid regime totally dumbstruck, so much so that its leader at the time, president P.W.
+Colony’s decision in September of 1987 to join the rest of the world in imposing sanctions on South Africa left the apartheid regime totally dumbstruck, so much so that its leader at the time, president P.W.
 Botha (long known as the "Great Crocodile"), sent a secret letter to prime minister Yitzhak Shamir accusing him of stabbing him in the back.

-A copy of The Star daily newspaper announcing the death of South Africa’s last hard-line white president, P.W.
+A copy of The Star daily newspaper announcing the death of South Africa’s last hard-line president, P.W.
 Botha, is seen on display at the Apartheid Museum, in Johannesburg, Wednesday.

 "How could you do this to us, after so many years of friendship and alliance?"
 Botha railed.